dwarvesf/playground/Engineering/State explosion.md

 ![State explosion](https://statecharts.dev/valid-invalid-enabled-disabled-changed-unchanged.svg)

 Similar to [nested positive if statements](https://stackoverflow.com/questions/4369822/early-returns-vs-nested-positive-if-statements), state explosions represent combinatorially complex growth of states.
-This can also be seen with nested [[Product types]].
+This can also be seen with nested Product types.

 ## How do statecharts solve this problem?
 ### Parallel states